pkd2512/pkd2512.github.io/src/contents/projects/dodata.md

     </figure>
   </div>

-The dashboard contains the content categorised by the sources, specific to the current user.
+The dashboard contains the content categorized by the sources, specific to the current user.
 If a single account is used by an entire family, the account admin can add family members, and they can access their content by simply switching the user from the menu.

   <div class="ui-img">
     <figure>